 Following the split of the Roman Empire in the late 300's, the Ostrogoths took over, only to hand over the region to the Alans and Huns in the preceding years.

 During the Early Middle Ages, Emperor Justinian conquered the area, and claimed it for the Byzantine Empire.
-And unfortunately for Bosnia and Herzegovina, this continuous exchanging of hands didn't stop there, as they were quickly invaded by the Avars and Slavs.
+And unfortunately for Bosnia and Herzegovina, this continuous exchanging of hands didn't stop there, the Avars and Slavs quickly invaded them.

 However, the most significant conquest came from the Ottoman Empire in 1463.

 With the Ottoman's came monumental changes within the country's political and cultural landscape, and although the Bosnian kingdom had been otherwise destroyed, the Ottoman's allowed the country to preserve its identity.

 Furthermore, as the Ottoman Empire continued to expand through Central Europe, Bosnia enjoyed an extended period of prosperity.
 The cities of Sarajevo and Mostar were established, and thrived as regional centers for trade and urban culture.